Hiroaki-K4/unet-pytorch/README.md

 <br></br>

 # Dataset
-We try to segment a Golang logo because its shape is simple and I like Golang.
+We try to segment a Golang logo because its shape is simple, and I like Golang.
 By augmentation, we can prepare training dataset.

 <img src="resources/original/golang.png" width='300'>